 Professional Development Director

-The Community Services Committee is dedicated to building, developing, maintaining, and improving our community.
+The community service committee is dedicated to building, developing, maintaining, and improving our community.
 To help the people we live with, the neighbourhood we live in, the city we call home, the country we reside in, the world that we are a part of.
 We have achieved outstanding things in the past: raised funds to reduce homelessness, improve education, fight AIDS and to help the less privileged.
 This year, we are taking ourselves one step further and encouraging others to join us.
 We are going to tackle bigger problems and take on bigger projects.

-The Professional Development Committee provides a platform to learn community leaders and fosters personal development.
-Members of the committee lead various events, plan and invite guest speakers as well as organize networking events in addition to sharing ideas.
+The professional development committee provides a platform for members to learn from leaders and foster personal development.
+Members of the committee lead various events, plan for and invite guest speakers as well as organize networking events in addition to sharing ideas.
 This year we are continuing the Mentorship Program in partnership with the Rotary Club of Toronto as well as introducing new professional development events relevant to our members and the projects we aim to complete.

 Social and Wellness